-The eIDAS regulation was originally established in EU Regulation 910/2014 on 23 July 2014 and has received new attention thanks to a recent revision, commonly referred to as eIDAS 2.0.
-Expected to be in force by September 2023, eIDAS 2.0 requires all EU member states make Digital Identity Wallets (the EUDI Wallet) available to all EU citizens, residents, and businesses that are interoperable across the EU.
-So, while eIDAS 2.0 is a legal construct that focuses on wallets in general and not on credentials, we have placed it in this section on credentials because of the future intent for those wallets to include government-issued digital credentials.
+The eIDAS regulation was originally established in EU Regulation 910/2014 on 23 July 2014 and has received new attention thanks to a recent revision, commonly referred to as eIDAS 2.0. eIDAS 2.0 requires all EU member states make Digital Identity Wallets (the EUDI Wallet) available to all EU citizens, residents, and businesses that are interoperable across the EU.
+So, while eIDAS 2.0 is a legal construct that focuses on wallets in general and not on credentials, we have placed it in this section on credentials because of the focus for those wallets to include government-issued digital credentials.

 The EU is making powerful moves towards enabling digital credentials to be not just replacements for, but improvements to physical credentials.
-By clearly defining the architecture and encouraging large-scale pilots, member states are expecting to see innovation happen rapidly and at scale.27 With the GDPR providing the core legal framework for the privacy protection of personal data and NIS2 establishing cybersecurity requirements that, while not specific to privacy, will enhance the privacy posture of the EU, privacy protections are a strong consideration for this new digital ecosystem.
+By clearly defining the architecture and encouraging large-scale pilots, member states are expecting to see innovation happen rapidly and at scale.28 With the GDPR providing the core legal framework for the privacy protection of personal data and NIS2 establishing cybersecurity requirements that, while not specific to